-Yet should we think about it, and make these data backup properly?
+Yet should we think about it, and make these data backups properly?

-Unfortunately to say, most of us don’t take time to back up our computers.
-Keeping the duplicate copy of important files is one of the important and necessary things any computer user needs to do.
+Unfortunately to say, most of us don’t take the time to back up our computers.
+Keeping a duplicate copy of important files is one of the important and necessary things any computer user needs to do.

-This will prevent our regrets if any unexpected trouble like hardware failures, Windows 10 system file damage, or corruption of our data file, etc., might happen.
-Of reality, as with all other electronic devices, PC is also a man-made machine and we can not predict its reliability.
+This will prevent our regrets if any unexpected trouble like hardware failures, Windows 10 system file damage, corruption of our data file, etc., might happen.
+In reality, as with all other electronic devices, the PC is also a man-made machine and we can not predict its reliability.

 We can perform and configure various ways to back up a Windows 10 PC.
 We are free to use any third-party tool or use the built-in Windows 10 backup feature.

-We can easily pick the individual files that are to be backed up and store in an external drive.
+We can easily pick the individual files that are to be backed up and stored them on an external drive.
 So even if anything happens with the original files, we would be able to recover and use those files.
 This approach is very helpful if you want to make a fresh installation of Windows 10 on the existing or any other PC.

 The next approach is to use Windows 10 system image backup tool.
 This replicates the exact image of both operating system files and user files.
 It can also be conveniently backed up in a separate drive or on a network drive.

-But the disadvantage of this method back up is that the system image can only be restored or retrieved on the original PC.
+But the disadvantage of this method of backup is that the system image can only be restored or retrieved on the original PC.
 We do want a system recovery disk or a Windows bootable USB drive.

 To ensure the latest version of all the files including Windows updates, we should perform the backup periodically.

-How to create a backup in Windows 10 PC using the System image tool?
+How to Create a Backup on Windows 10 PC Using the System Image Tool?